Rajnanchari/Devops-Srinivas/GIt.md

  ## Why do we need Version Control?
     For collaboration
     Storing Versions
     Figuring out what happend
     Backup
-###Issues without version control
+### Issues without version control
      Once saved, all the changes made in the files are permanent and cannot be reverted back No record of what was done and by whom
      Downtime that can occur because of a faulty update could cost millions in losses
 ## Version Control :
      Version control systems (VCS) are tools that help track changes to files and manage versions over time.
 They are essential in software development and other fields where collaboration and revision history are crucial.

-Here are the types of version control systems:
+  ### Here are the types of version control systems:

-## Local Version Control Systems
+Local Version Control Systems

 Centralized Version Control Systems (CVCS)

 Distributed Version Control Systems (DVCS)

-Local Version Control Systems:
+### Local Version Control Systems:
      Description:
      Tracks file changes on a single computer.
 These systems are simple and store revisions locally.

 ## How It Works:
     Changes are saved in a database or directory structure on the same machine.

     Examples:
     Revision Control System (RCS) Local backup scripts

      Advantages:
      Simple and easy to set up.
 Suitable for individuals.

      Disadvantages:
      No collaboration features.
 No remote backups (loss of data if the machine fails).

-## Centralized Version Control Systems (CVCS):
+###  Centralized Version Control Systems (CVCS):
      Description: A single central server stores all the versioned files, and clients check out files from this server.

      How It Works: Developers sync with a central server for commits, updates, and history.

      Examples:

       Subversion (SVN)
     Concurrent Versions System (CVS)
      Perforce
      Advantages:

-Easy to manage with a central repository.
+     Easy to manage  ith a central repository.
      Simpler to enforce security and permissions.

       Disadvantages:

     Single point of failure (if the server crashes, all work stops).
     Limited offline capabilities.

-## Distributed Version Control Systems (DVCS):
+###  Distributed Version Control Systems (DVCS):
      Description: Every developer has a full copy of the repository, including its history.

      How It Works: Changes are committed locally and then pushed/pulled to/from other repositories when needed.

      Examples:

      Git
     Mercurial
     Bazaar
     Fossil
-### Advantages:
+           Advantages:

             Full repository backups are available on every developer's machine.
           Enables offline work.
           Faster operations since most actions are local.
           Decentralized collaboration reduces risks.

          Disadvantages:

           Initial learning curve for new users.
          Larger storage requirements (complete history on every machine).
 ## What is Git ?
       Git is a distributed version control system (VCS) that allows multiple developers to work on a project simultaneously without interfacing with each others changes.

      It tracks changes in the source code during software development , allowing developers to revert to previous states, track changes and collaborate effectively .
-### History of GIT :
+     History of GIT :
         1973 : SCCM (Source Code Control System) 1 file RCM (Revision Control System) n files , 1 directory CVS (Concurrent Versions System) n files , n directories , 1 user

         2000 : SVN (Sub Version ) n files , n directories , n users

         2005 : GIT (Global Information Tracker)

 ### Advantages of Git :
      It is Platform Independent
     Free & Open Source
      Distributed Nature : Every developers has a full copy of the entire repository , including the entire history of all the changes
     Performance : Git is designed to be fast , handling large projects effectively .
     Understand GIT :
     Scenario : Developing a website

     1 .
 Start a Project : Avinash and Anudeep are working together to develop a new website

     2 .
 Initial Setup : Avinash creates the project's initial files and uses git to track these changes .

     3 .
 Concurrent Work : Anudeep adds a new feature while avinash fixes a bug , both using separate branches

     4 .
 Merge Changes : They merge their changes back into the main branch without losing each other's work

      5 .
 History tracking and Revert : They can revert to previous versions if any new changes introduce issues.

-Commands :
+### Commands :
-which git : It shows the whether the git is present or not
+ git : It shows the whether the git is present or not

 yum install git : To install git